nweiyue/tp/docs/UserGuide.md

 <br/>
 Session commands allow you to add a session with `addses`or remove a session from the session list by using `deleteses`.
 You can also modify the details of a session with `editses` command.
-If you would like to enter a particular session in the session list, try out `enterses`.
+If you would like to enter a particular session in the session list, you can use `enterses`.
 Lastly, `clearses` allows you to remove all the sessions in the current session list at once.

 <div markdown="block" class="alert alert-info">